-Only some chafer grubs pose a problem in a garden, and as you will discover in this article, not even these grubs need to considered a serious problem at all.
+Only some chafer grubs pose a problem in a garden, and as you will discover in this article, not even these grubs need to be considered a serious problem at all.

-Read on to find out more about chafer grubs, when you might want to get rid of them, and why, most of the time in an organic garden, they are great garden wildlife to have around.
+Read on to find out more about chafer grubs, when you might want to get rid of them – and why, most of the time in an organic garden, they are great garden wildlife to have around.

-What are Chafer Grubs?
+What Are Chafer Grubs?

 These grubs can easily be confused with those of dung beetles and stag beetles, though these other creatures will do no harm in your garden and the stag beetle is an endangered species.

-They can be a viewed as a problem because they can destroy the root systems of grasses in a lawn – though they will not usually pose a threat to other mature plant species.
+They can be viewed as a problem because they can destroy the root systems of grasses in a lawn – though they will not usually pose a threat to other mature plant species.

-Other species found in the UK include the cockchafer (Melolontha melolontha) and the summer chafer (Amphimallon solstitiale) will very occasionally feed on and damage the roots of plants in a bed or border, around the edges of a lawn.
-But these are usually not a problem in a garden.
+Other species found in the UK include the cockchafer (Melolontha melolontha) and the summer chafer (Amphimallon solstitiale) which will very occasionally feed on and damage the roots of plants in a bed or border, around the edges of a lawn. [source]

 One species – the Rose chafer grub (Cetonia aurata) can be particularly beneficial and is often found within a composting system, where they lend a helping hand in breaking down organic matter.

 What Do Chafer Grubs Look Like?